jac459/yamaha-musiccast/README.md

 - Input Directory: The Directory will now close after selecting an Input
 - Other minor Improvements

 ## ToDos
 - Further Improve the Directory "Media Browser" (Add: playback next/ add to queue, show Playlist)
 - Finish the "Dimmer" Feature to change the Display Brightness of an AVR (Update of meta required to support xml Messages).
+- Finish other Buttons/ Shortcuts that are Listed above as under Construction (or discard them)
 - Finish the Icon Set "Yamaha AVR Modern"

 ## Yamaha API